AsadAnik/node-ts/README.md

 `npm install` or `yarn`
 ## Start dev server with Swagger documentation
 `npm run dev:doc` or `yarn dev:doc`

 ![](./README1.png)
+Outlook for API Documentation UI of Swagger looks like

 ## Start with ts-node
 `npm run start` or `yarn start`